-The internal interfaces are represented by and correspond to TSFI.
-All TSF subsystem and SFR-enforcing module behaviour is covered.
-The analysis of the test procedures show that all interfaces of SFR-enforcing modules are tested.
-All TSFI are covered and mapped to the tests.
-The testing approach allows to demonstrate that the interactions among subsystems work as described in the TOE design.
+The interfaces are represented by and correspond to TSFI, i.e. APDU commands.
+All TSF subsystems and SFR-enforcing module behaviour is covered by the tests.
+All TSFI are present and mapped to tests.
 The actual test results correspond to the expected test results.
-The developer test results demonstrate that the TSF perform as specified.
+The TOE has passed all tests so that all TSF have been successfully tested.
+The developer's testing results demonstrate that the TSF perform as specified.

-7.2 Independent Testing according to ATE_IND
+Independent Testing according to ATE_IND: